ElegantDevCraft/Valor_Engine/README.md

 # ValoriaChronicles

+In development, run the game by running it in debug mode from the main.py file.

 This is a game project that I am working on to build my experience as a video game programmer and video game designer.

 It is set in a high fantasy world with gods, demons, monsters, with many different kinds of locales.